learningequality/kolibri/docs/start/stack.rst

 Client
 ------

-The front-end user interface is built using `Vue <https://vuejs.org/>`_ and uses ES6 syntax transpiled by `Bublé <https://buble.surge.sh/guide/>`_.
+The frontend user interface is built using `Vue <https://vuejs.org/>`_ and uses ES6 syntax transpiled by `Bublé <https://buble.surge.sh/guide/>`_.
 The client is responsible for:

 - Compositing and rendering the UI
 - Managing client-side state using `Vuex <https://vuex.vuejs.org/>`_